Quasician/CellularAutomata/doc/DESIGN_PLAN.md

         To load up a new simulation, we would call the setupSimulation method and make the current simulation = to the result of the method.

+    We are creating 3 different types of cells because their update methods will be unique to them since all three do not share the same number of neighbors.
+Since they do share common methods they will all extend an abstract Cell class.
+This demonstrates Polymorphism and inheritance.

+    We will be creating a simulation class that has all of its pertinent data elements within itself which demonstrates encapsulation and open/closed design.

 ## Design Considerations

 #### Components